 - actions for compensation for injuries resulting from an accident, or medical negligence

-The granting of Civil Legal Aid is determined by the Northern Ireland Legal Services Commission and is usually subject to a financial eligibility test and may require you to pay some contribution.
+The granting of Civil Legal Aid is determined by the Northern Ireland Legal Services Agency and is usually subject to a financial eligibility test and may require you to pay some contribution.

 Criminal legal aid

 Criminal legal aid may provide funding if someone is under police investigation or facing criminal charges.

 A person being interviewed by the police in connection with criminal charges is entitled to free legal aid for police station advice.
 This scheme is not means tested and you will not be required to make any contributions.